mintforpeople/robobo.py/README.md

 setEmotionTo(emotion)

 """
-Commands the robot say the specified text
+Commands the robot to say the specified text
-- If wait = True: (default value) it waits until the robots finishes reading the text
+- If wait = True: (default value) It waits until the robots finishes reading the text
-- If wait = False: Robobo starts reading the text and the execution of the following command is immediately launched.
+- If wait = False: It starts reading the text and the execution of the following command is immediately launched.
 """
 sayText(text, wait = True)